captainthx/captainthx/README.md

 ### Hi there i'm Captain This is my Githup Profile 👋

 - 🔭 I’m currently java backend developer
-- 🌱 I’m currently learning Font-End,Back-End more
+- 🌱 I’m currently learning Font-End,Back-End,about devOps more

 ### skill